makersacademy/rps-challenge/JoaoREADME.md

 * Seperated the Game class into two, one which compares Computer and PLayer choices to calculate result, one which displays the result

 * Seperated the /play route into two, one page for user to enter input, one page to display outcome of the game

+* Reducing length of the Game #compare method

 * Getting CSS applied, game currently looks horrible